Summer clean sweep

 When conducting a Communications Audit, often institutions and organizations (and consultants) look only at external communications—fundraising, admissions/enrollment, external relations, social media—and exclude internal communications.

-Messages coming out of high-profile offices such as the president’s office, which are written for internal audiences (students, faculty, staff, trustees), often become public.
-They are important tools for an institution to use to strengthen key messages developed for external audiences; a way to reinforce your brand internally, and to build a shared knowledge of goals and initiatives, issues and direction.
+Messages coming out of high-profile offices such as the CEO's and President's office written for internal audiences (students, faculty, staff, trustees), often become public.
+Internal messages, whether they become public or remain inside, are important tools for an institution to use to strengthen key messages developed for external audiences.
+It's a way to reinforce your brand internally, and to build a shared knowledge of goals and initiatives, issues and direction.